 Today I want to talk about something that’s often an awkward topic for us women — anger.
-I know, just bringing it up can make us really uncomfortable!
+I know.
+Just bringing it up can feel uncomfortable.
 After all, who wants to think about being angry?
 Much less think about how to develop a healthy relationship with anger!

-But it’s such a hugely important topic, not just for our psychological wellbeing, but also for our physical wellbeing.
-In fact, I was reading some studies the other day that showed that having a healthy relationship with anger can lower your risk of certain cancers, high blood pressure, heart disease and poor immunity!
+But it’s such a hugely important topic.
+Not just for our psychological wellbeing, but also for our physical wellbeing.
+I’ve read some studies that suggest having a healthy relationship with anger can lower your risk of certain cancers, high blood pressure, heart disease and poor immunity!

 The problem with anger

-A lot of women that I talk to feel like anger itself is a problem — after all, we’re raised with the idea that “nice girls don’t get angry” or that we should sit quietly and speak when we’re spoken to, and very few of us are taught how to express our anger in a positive way.
+A lot of women that I talk to feel their anger is a problem.
+After all, we’re raised with the idea that “nice girls don’t get angry”.
+Or think we should sit quietly and speak when we’re spoken to.
+Very few of us are taught how to express our anger in a positive way.

 Fight or flight